Takakiriy/typrm/README.md

 ## Execute any command

-To execute any shell command in search keyword input mode (typrm shell), enter the prefix and space before entering the command.
+To execute a shell command in
+search keyword input mode (typrm shell), enter the command symbol and space before entering the command.

     $ typrm
     keyword$: $ echo abc
     abc
     keyword$:

-To execute shell commands, set the prefix to the environment variable `TYPRM_COMMAND_PREFIX` or the --command-prefix option with typrm command, and set the working folder (current folder) to the environment variable `TYPRM_COMMAND_FOLDER` or the --command-folder option with typrm command.
+To execute a shell command, set the command symbol to the environment variable `TYPRM_COMMAND_SYMBOL` or the --command-symbol option with typrm command, and set the working folder (current folder) to the environment variable `TYPRM_COMMAND_FOLDER` or the --command-folder option with typrm command.

 bash

-    export  TYPRM_COMMAND_PREFIX='$'
+    export  TYPRM_COMMAND_SYMBOL='$'
     export  TYPRM_COMMAND_FOLDER=/Users/user1/bin/typrm_work

 PowerShell

-    ${env:TYPRM_COMMAND_PREFIX} = '$'
+    ${env:TYPRM_COMMAND_SYMBOL} = '$'
     ${env:TYPRM_COMMAND_FOLDER} = /Home/user1/bin/typrm_work

-The prefix is shown before the colon in the typrm shell.
+The command symbol is shown before the colon in the typrm shell.

     keyword$:

-Any command will not be executed if the prefix is not displayed before the colon in the typrm shell.
+Any command will not be executed if the command symbol is not displayed before the colon in the typrm shell.

     keyword:

+On Windows, you can input the cmd.exe commad.
+If you want to run PowerShell commands, start powershell.exe with the -Command option.

+    powershell -Command "Write-Output 'code A' > _out.txt"

 ## Install